 Schools Need to Learn to Stop Giving Too Much Homework

 I think one of the things I want to write about education right now is the problem of too much homework.
-It almost didn't matter which school you went to in the Philippines or in some area--there's hardly a policy that discourages regulation of homework.
+It almost didn't matter which school you went to in the Philippines or in some area--there's hardly a policy that discourages the regulation of homework.
 I'm not saying that homework should be abolished altogether compared to class ranking.
-I still that regulated homework is the key.
+I still think that regulated homework is the key.

 What is the Purpose of Homework?